MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/map-use-cases.md

 ---
 title: Map your use cases to Teams app features and capabilities
 author: surbhigupta
-description: Identify how your app's use cases can work within the Teams experience, app features and capabilities, map common use cases with capabilities. ms.topic: conceptual ms.localizationpriority: medium ms.author: anclear
+description: Identify how your app's use cases can work within the Teams experience, app features and capabilities, and map common use cases with capabilities. ms.topic: conceptual ms.localizationpriority: medium ms.author: anclear
 ---
 # Map your use cases to Teams app features

-After you've identified the user problem your app will solve, it's time to understand and map your use cases to Teams app capabilities.
+Once you've determined the user requirements from your Teams app, you can draw the framework of app capabilities that meet the need.
 Define the scope of the app and the capability best suited for your app.

 ## Teams features